$F$-purity and the $F$-pure threshold as invariants of linkage: Generic residual intersections of a complete intersection inherit

 are just the products of the variables occurring in the main diagonal of the matrix $ [i,i+1,\cdots,g+i-1]$.
 Since $(R, \underline{\alpha})$ has $\mathbf{P}$ by hypothesis, we get that for the elements $\underline{\beta}= \beta_1,\ldots,\beta_s$ of $R[Y]$, each initial term is squarefree and each pair of initial terms is mutually coprime, as required for $(R[Y], \RI(s;\underline{\alpha}))$ to inherit $\mathbf{P}$. \end{proof}

 While the $F$-pure threshold of the generic link of an ideal is atleast as large as that of the ideal itself by \cite[Proposition 3.7]{Niu}, it is clearly bounded above by the height of the ideal due to Lemma \ref{lemma:fpt<height}.
-On the other hand, the $F$-pure threshold of the generic residual intersections may behave quite differently:
+On the other hand:

 \begin{cor} If the pair $(R,\underline{\alpha})$ has $\mathbf{P}$, then, for each $s\geq |\underline{\alpha}|$, we have

 \end{cor}